 WHERE WE STORE YOUR PERSONAL DATA

-Almost all data we store about you in stored in the European Economic Area.
+Almost all data we store about you is stored in the UK.
 However, as described below, we do work with some third parties who are located overseas, for business purposes and operational, support and continuity purposes, for example, when we use IT service providers. when this happens we will take all steps reasonably necessary to ensure that the recipients of your data will treat that data securely and in accordance with this policy.

 We do use a third party business, Stripe Payments Europe Limited, to collect payments on our behalf, who are based in the EU but may pass personal information to their parent company in the United States.
-Whilst this means data can be transferred outside the EU, Stripe have certified to the EU-U.S. and Swiss-U.S. Privacy Shield Framework to give comfort that they will protect your data.
-Their Privacy Shield statement is here.
+Whilst this means data can be transferred outside the UK and EEA, Stripe comply with applicable laws to provide an adequate level of data protection for the transfer of your personal data to the US.
+Their international data transfer policy Privacy is here.

-Similarly, we also use Slack, which is a US based app, as a messaging system.
-Again, you are bound directly by their terms and use of the app is optional, however they are also certified under Privacy Shield and their GDPR compliance statement can be found here.
+Similarly, we also use Mighty Networks, which is a US based app, as a social network and messaging system.
+Again, you are bound directly by their terms and use of the app is optional, however they are subject to the EU Standard Contractual Clauses (SCC) and their Privacy Statement can be found here.

-Both Stripe and Slack are businesses who you will contract with direct so you will be asked to accept their own terms and conditions directly, they are not sub-processors purely acting on our behalf, but we felt it was useful to highlight these here.
+Both Stripe and Mighty Networks are businesses who you will contract with direct so you will be asked to accept their own terms and conditions directly, they are not sub-processors purely acting on our behalf, but we felt it was useful to highlight these here.